Download the Click-once plugin for Firefox.

 The sample demonstrates the FunctionSeries class, which handles plotting of functions for a given formula.
 You can change the formula and see the new function's graphic for one thousand points.

-The sample shows two series each one containing 750 000 properties.
-It also demonstrates the axis and series properties to set or a good performance.
+The sample shows two series each one containing 750 000 points.
+It also demonstrates the axis and series properties to set for maximal performance.

 This example demonstrates how you can synchronize scroll positions of two plots by configuring them to use a shared Axis instance.
 When you pan one of the plots the other one scrolls too.

-This sample uses the XmlSeries class to bind a line chart to files with XML data.
+This sample uses the XmlSeries class to bind a line chart to a file with XML data.